discussion

 Our ability to love comes from God.
 We receive it by asking for it.
 The verse also states that our ability to recognize excellence comes from this request for love (v 10).
 Sincerity and fruit of righteousness are also results of this prayer.
 1 Thessalonians 3:12 also affirms that it is God who increases our love.

-Loving faith is the one commandment we have in the new covenant: "This is his commandment, that we should believe in the name of his Son, Jesus Christ, and love one another, even as he commanded" (1 John 3:23).
+Loving faith is the one commandment we have in the New Covenant: "This is his commandment, that we should believe in the name of his Son, Jesus Christ, and love one another, even as he commanded" (1 John 3:23).
 Many admonitions from New Covenant scriptures come from this one command.
 In Matthew 22:37-40, Jesus said that all of the Old Covenant law and prophets depended on the command to love.
 So, much obedience is accomplished by asking God to increase our love.

 In the New Covenant, we have been "discharged from the law" to "serve in newness of the spirit" (Rom 7:6-7).
 The subchapter titled "After Pentecost: From the Law to the Spirit" in the appendix explains this in great detail (subchapter A3).